jolie/docs/src/language-tools-and-standard-library/architectural-composition/collections.md

 ### Broadcasting messages

-The colection can be easily used for broadcasting messages to output ports with the same interface.
+The collection can be easily used for broadcasting messages to output ports with the same interface.
 In this case it is sufficient to modify the courier process by forwarding the messages to all the target service as it is shown below:

 ```jolie
 courier AggregatorInput {